-Now, I’m not saying I eat 100% healthy; I do not subscribe as well to certain dietary restrictions.
+Now, I’m not saying I eat 100% healthy.
+I do not subscribe as well to certain dietary restrictions.
 But I could definitely say that my diet has come a looong way, and still longer to go, for me to let go of at least 80% of what I used to indulge on.

 Food bought from establishments may taste really good but it is no secret that it is jacked with either too much salt, sugar or butter — which are all not exactly good for your body.
-Another motivator I have for food prepping is (3) I’d like to get rid of my dependency on “too much” of something (addiction/dependency).
-Like caffeine, sugar-induced drinks, red meat, unhealthy carbs and etc.

-If you are like me who loves to meal prep, or at least the idea of it, but sometimes still struggles with it, I have here some tips on how to come out of it victorious of your goals:
+If you are like me who loves to meal prep, or at least the idea of it, but still struggles with it, I have here some tips on how to come out of it victorious of your goals:

 GET INSPIRATIONS.
-The internet has conveniently provided us with a plethora of sources to get our inspiration from with almost anything now.
-Take inspiration from other meal preppers, restaurant take-out menus, restaurant apps, online recipes, Youtube, Pinterest, etc. Trust me, you could at least make 89% of your casual restaurant food, you just prefer the convenience.
+The internet has conveniently provided us with a plethora of resources to get our inspiration from with almost anything now.
+Take inspiration from other meal preppers, restaurant take-out menus, restaurant apps, online recipes, Youtube, Pinterest, etc. Trust me, you could at least make 90% of your casual restaurant food, you just prefer the convenience.
 Instead of paying about 4 to 5 times than the total cost of ingredients, get inspired and get to work with the combination of your current craving and an inspiration taken somewhere.

 LEARN THE BASICS.
 One of the things that make meal prepping fun is that you get to learn and experiment as you go.
 Learning the basics of techniques, ingredients, basic recipes and whatnot is fundamental in kicking this endeavor in the ass.
 If you know how to prepare your own tomato, pesto, cream, spicy/smoked, asian sauce, the door to a multitude of opportunities in food will surely present itself to you.
 After some time you will add your signature to dishes and make it your own.

 Takeaway?
 I have learned over time that to succeed in meal prepping, it takes a lot of getting used to to the act itself, and a lot of adjustments over time.
-Some people are not comfortable eating the same thing everyday, or not really that knowledgeable about different cooking methods or techniques that they just easily give up on it.
+Some people are not comfortable eating the same thing everyday or not really that knowledgeable about different cooking methods or techniques that they just easily give up on it.
 It’s fine, no worries.
 The trick is to go slowly, not putting pressure on yourself and just having fun and being creative about it.
 At the end of the day, meal prepping is supposed to help make eating everyday easier for you.
 So it doesn’t necessarily have to go in just one way.
 You can have your own definition of meal prepping that works for you and your eating habits.